 For more detail on the project, check out my article ‘Circling the city’ published by Griffith Review.

 I’m Nick Gadd, a Melbourne writer.
 I write essays about Melbourne, history, literature, music and suburban life.
-My work has appeared in various publications including The Guardian, Griffith Review, Elsewhere: A Journal of Place, and various anthologies.
+My work has appeared in publications including Meanjin, Kill Your Darlings, The Guardian, Griffith Review, Elsewhere: A Journal of Place, and various anthologies.

 In 2015 I was the winner of the Nature Conservancy Australia Nature Writing Prize for an essay about place, and was one of five writers shortlisted for the Writers’ Prize in the Melbourne Prize for Literature, which supports literary work in and about Melbourne.

 I’m the author of one novel, Ghostlines (Scribe, 2008) which won a Victorian Premier’s Literary Award and a Ned Kelly Award.

 In 2016 I was awarded a month-long residency in Mildura to coincide with the Mildura Writers Festival.
 I have been a guest at the Melbourne Writers Festival and various other literary festivals.